lakshyarao22/CyberSecurityNotes/CEH Notes/Hacking Basics.md

 * **Tactics**:- A guideline for how to proceed with something.
 E.g. Look for Vulnerabilities in a network.
 * **Technique**:- Actual Action to be taken on set guideline.
 E.g. Use a vulnerability scanner.
-* **Procedure**:- A more fine tuned version of Technique.
+* **Procedure**:- A more fine-tuned version of Technique.
 E.g. use a vulnerability scanner to look for Web Vulnerabilities.